nickhuynhq/tjango/README.md

 # Tjango

-This is a collaborative music voting and playing app using Django, React, and the Spotify API.
+This is a full stack collaborative music voting and playing app using Django, React, and the Spotify API.

 UI Elements are created using Material UI.